Wednesday, November 23, 2016

 Who you keep alive: Psycho: Hitchcock killed off the main character, Vivian Leigh, in the first act.

-Race/violence: Night Of The Living Dead: put a black man in a lead role when it was seen as a big no-no at the time and if that was not enough ...oh my, the violence, the inhumanity.
-Variety calling the movie “Pornography of violence.”
+Race/violence: Night Of The Living Dead: put a black man in a lead role when it was seen, was a big no-no at the time, and if that was not enough ...oh my, the violence, the inhumanity.
+Variety is calling the movie “Pornography of violence.”

-Yes, rules are made to be broken, and now due to these movies, we have so many other great movies.
-And should we forget 'Look Who is Coming to Dinner, which came out when interracial relationships were still illegal in 17 states?
+Yes, rules are made to be broken, and now, due to these movies, we have so many other great movies.
+And should we forget 'Look Who's Coming to Dinner, which came out when interracial relationships were still illegal in 17 states?
 Speaking of violence, Texas Chainsaw Massacre completely changed the way we look at horror movies, and speaking of banned it was banned in several countries from showing.
-Also, the film was advertised as based upon a real story.
-It was based upon the real-life crimes of Ed Gain, however, it was far from the real story.
-Director Tobe Hooper said that he felt it okay to lie to the people since the U.S. Government had lied about the Vietnam war.
+Also, the film was advertised as based on a real story.
+It was based upon the real-life crimes of Ed Gain; however, it was far from the real story.
+Director Tobe Hooper said that he felt it okay to lie to the people since the U.S. Government had lied about the Vietnam War.
 This movie opened roads for films to create social commentary.
 Something not done prior.
 Toby Hooper also said;

 "The lack of sentimentality and the brutality of things" that Hooper noticed while watching the local news, whose graphic coverage was epitomized by "

-The Dali Lama has been credited with saying.
+The Dalai Lama has been credited with saying.

 “Know the rules well, so you can break them effectively.”